surajrajagopal/go-concepts/README.md

 OOPs in golang :

-1.Constructor - A constructor is a special function is used to initalize and create an instance of a struct type.
+1. Constructor - A constructor is a special function is used to initalize and create an instance of a struct type.
 To declare constructor in golang we use prefix "New" before the struct type.
    Ex.
 NewEmployee()

 2. Polymorphism - ability of a message to be displayed in more than one form.
 (Same name many forms)